 Verify the GitHub Desktop Flatpak Installation

-The spacing can vary a little by terminal width, but the app ID and version should match the installed Flatpak.
+flatpak info also prints a descriptive line that can vary a little over time, but the ID, Ref, Branch, and Runtime lines should match the installed Flatpak.

 Launch GitHub Desktop on Linux Mint